A prolactinoma is a noncancerous (benign) pituitary tumor that produces a hormone called prolactin. This results in too

-Radiation is usually only used in people with prolactinoma that continues to grow or gets worse after both medicine and surgery.
-It may be given in the form of:
+Radiation is usually only used in people with prolactinoma that continues to grow or gets worse after both medicine and surgery have been tried.
+Radiation may be given in the form of:

 The outlook is usually excellent, but depends on the success of medical treatment or surgery.
 Getting tested to check whether the tumor has returned after treatment is important.

 Treatment for prolactinoma may change the levels of other hormones in the body, especially if surgery or radiation is performed.

 High levels of estrogen or testosterone may be involved in the growth of a prolactinoma.
 Women with prolactinomas should be followed closely during pregnancy.
 They should discuss this tumor with their provider before taking birth control pills with a higher than usual estrogen content.

 See your provider if you have any symptoms of prolactinoma.

 If you have had a prolactinoma in the past, call your provider for a general follow-up, or if your symptoms return.

 Reviewed By: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.